jborza/jborza.github.io/_posts/2020-11-07-doom-low-res.md

 TODO image of 320x200 by FS

-I like the lower-tech ordered dithering more, as it's less jumpy on the screen.
+Because Floyd-Steinberg works by pushing the quantization error from a pixel to its neighboring pixels, a slight change in the scene can propagate over the entire screen.
+I found that aesthetically less pleasing than the more predictable ordered dithering, as it was simply less jumpy.

 ### Wrong turn #2